 Compañía de Expertos en Mercados SA (XM) is a Colombian company in charge of operating the country’s National Interconnected System (SIN) electricity group and wholesale energy market, as well as administering international electricity transactions with Ecuador.
 In 2010, XM and the Columbian Stock Exchange launched Derivex, a new system for trading energy derivatives, or contracts based on underlying energy assets such as natural gas, crude oil, or electricity.

-To support its electrical energy business in Columbia, XM sought a way to better manage new market trends, such as renewable energy and distributed generation, as well as related marketing management for tasks like demand generation and market integration.
-XM decided to migrate its core energy platform to a new infrastructure solution from Siemens, a new IT infrastructure solution.
+To support its electrical energy business in Colombia, XM sought a way to better manage new market trends, such as renewable energy and distributed generation, as well as related marketing management for tasks like demand generation and market integration.
+XM decided to migrate its core energy platform through a renovation process that includes a new application architecture and infrastructure solution.

 However, the operating system and platforms supporting XM’s database management system monopolized resources and lacked visibility, leading to complaints of slow performance and delays.